MOOKAITE

 Mookaite is sometimes incorrectly called mookite, mookalite, mookerite, mook, mook jasper, moukaite, moakite, moukalite & mouakite.

-Mookaite can be described as chert, opalite, chalcedony or combinations of the three.
-The degree of silica in the material determines its description.
 This creates difficulties when mining the deposit as the more opaline material can be extremely brittle.
 It is almost useless for cutting as the lightest tap will cause it to fracture.

-After mining many hundreds of tons of mookaite, I have come to the conclusion that silica rich & mineralised solutions have seeped through the radiolarite pavement beneath the floor of the usually dry creek bed.
+After mining many hundreds of tons of mookaite, we have come to the conclusion that silica rich & mineralised solutions have seeped through the radiolarite pavement beneath the floor of the usually dry creek bed.
 These solutions have concentrated in various horizons and formed as nodules & sheets of multi coloured chalcedony.

 Subsequently, the radiolarite with less silica has decomposed into beds of soft white clay which now surround the stunning nodules.
 Unfortunately there is a fair degree of underground water lying & running through these clay beds which make it extremely messy & difficult to work

-IMGP2366.jpg (50014 bytes) MK111.jpg (114498 bytes) IMGP2433.jpg (37106 bytes) mookaite-wow.jpg (90459 bytes)
+IMGP2366.jpg (50014 bytes) MK111.jpg (114498 bytes) IMGP2433.jpg (37106 bytes)

 Some mining photos....click on pics to enlarge